They are second only to bass as the most popular freshwater sportsfish in the US and renowned for being good eating too.

 Fluorocarbon, while stiffer than mono, is practically invisible and is a good choice.
 Just take care with your knots using flouro.

-Using braid will help cast light lures a long way, but just keep in mind there’s no stretch in braid when it comes to fighting the crappie so take extra care and use an ultralight rod to your advantage to avoid ripping out the hook.
+Using braid will help cast light lures a long way, but just keep in mind there’s no stretch in braid when it comes to fighting the crappie so take extra care and use an ultralight rod, paired with an ultralight spinning reel, to your advantage to avoid ripping out the hook.

 What is the best season for crappie?